PranabPaulJoy/mbank-newman/README.md

 ## Project Summary:
 - This project has automated user API from Postman using Newman
-- In this project, we can see a few basic mobile banking operations like Depositing, Send Money, Payment, Withdrawing, and Balance Check
+- In this project, we can see a few basic mobile banking operations like Depositing, Send Money, Payment, Withdrawing, and Balance Check.
 ## Technology used:
 - Postman
 - Newman